15 Benefits of the Incline VS Decline Bench

 The Correct Angle for Incline vs Decline Bench Press

 The higher the incline press angle the more you’ll be engaging your shoulders in the lifting process which can lead to shoulder strain/pain if you overdo it.
-Likewise the flatter you go the more you engage your lower back which can lead to strains in that area.
+Likewise the incline bench press vs flat bench press you go the more you engage your lower back which can lead to strains in that area.
 To start, many advise a middle of the road angle of about 30 degrees to balance the muscles used when bench pressing on an angled bench.
-Once you acclimate you can vary things a few degrees this way or that depending on the versatility of your equipment.
+Once you acclimate you can vary things a few degrees, this way or that depending on the versatility of your equipment.

-If you're interested in getting a weight bench for your personal home gym check out our massive guide here.
-If you want to learn more about the differences between the different types of benches you can learn about ab sit up benches here.
-For our review on the Fitness Gear Utility bench click here.
-All information in the mentioned articles is up to date for 2016.
+Check out our massive guide if you're interested in getting a weight bench for your personal home gym.
+If you want to learn more about the differences between incline vs decline bench, or other types of benches you can learn about ab sit up benches here.
+All information in the mentioned articles is up to date.